sygmaprotocol/sygma-sdk/README.md

 ## Introduction
-**Chainbridge SDK** is an OpenSource (under GNU Lesser General Public License v3.0) SDK for developers to work with Chainsafe [Chainbridge](https://github.com/ChainSafe/chainbridge-core).
+**Chainbridge SDK** is an OpenSource (under GNU Lesser General Public License v3.0) SDK for developers to work with Chainsafe [Chainbridge Hub](https://github.com/ChainSafe/chainbridge-core).
 SDK consist of methods for accomplish bridging capabilities between Ethereum networks.

 ***NOTE*** this is under an active development so can be broken occasionally.